Why does the Senior Executive Institute exist?

 How much does it all cost?

 The fee for the 2020 SEI is $8,500.
 This includes lodging and meals (with the exception of meals during the intervening weekend), and instructional materials.
-A 10% discount for members of the Virginia Institute of Government.
+A 10% discount is available for members of the Virginia Institute of Government.
 Fee is likely to increase slightly each year.

 Are there scholarships I can take advantage of?